openstack/devstack/doc/source/faq.rst

 Upstream DevStack is only tested with master and stable branches.
-Setting custom BRANCH definitions is not guarunteed to produce working results.
+Setting custom BRANCH definitions is not guaranteed to produce working results.

 What can I do about RabbitMQ not wanting to start on my fresh new VM?